AdamGoldsmith/docker-awx/README.md

 # AWX on Docker deployment using Ansible & Vagrant

 Collection of playbooks and roles to prepare and deploy hosts to run AWX in a docker-compose development/test environment.
-A playbook is supplied to create a Vagrantfile from the Ansible inventory for creating an infrastructure using the VirtualBox hypervisor.
+A playbook is supplied to create a Vagrantfile from the Ansible inventory for creating an infrastructure using either the VirtualBox or libvirt hypervisor.

 ## Requirements

 * __community.docker__ collection (install with `ansible-galaxy collection install community.docker`)
+* __vagrant__ required for deploying a VM to host Docker for running AWX container services via docker-compose
+* __VirtualBox__ required for deploying Vbox VM
+* __libvirt__ required for deploying libvirt VM

 ## TL;DR

 From root directory of repo:

-1. `./scripts/ansible_venv.sh && source ~/venvs/ansible_ds/bin/activate` (__Optional__ step that creates & sources an ansible-enabled python virtual environment [__Requires python3__])
+1. Depending on your flavour of hypervisor (defaults to VirtualBox), edit `ansible.cfg` and update `inventory = ./inv.d/vbox` line (choices are `vbox`, `libvirt`)
 1. `ansible-playbook playbooks/vagrant/prepare_vagrant.yml -e "vagrant_script_check=no"`
 1. `cd vagrant; vagrant up; cd ..`
 1. `./scripts/prepare_ansible_targets.sh`